 Our editors searched Japanese e-commerce sites (such as Rakuten, Amazon, and Yahoo!
 Shopping) for the best senbei, or rice crackers.
 We then chose the 43 most popular products and tested them.

 We focused on three things: how rich their flavor was, how strong their fragrance was, and how hard they were in terms of texture.
 Our combined impressions averaged out to a final score of deliciousness.
-We then compiled everything we learned into a buying guide about and list of the best Japanese rice crackers available online.
+We then compiled everything we learned into a buying guide about and list of the best Japanese rice crackers, with our top pick being Kameda Seika's Happy Turn Rice Crackers.

 We picked out 43 of the most popular products and tested them for the following: how flavorful they were, how hard they were, and how fragrant they were.
 Then we gave each rice cracker a final rating of 0.1-5.0 based on how delicious they were.